 Sometimes, no matter how badly you want to get behind the wheel of your car, it’s not always possible.
 You obviously don’t want your car to deteriorate, so you’ll want to prepare it properly for storage.

 In that case, there are a few key things you can do that will maximize the chances of retaining your car’s condition.

 You don’t want your battery to completely drain out by being parked in one spot for a long period.
-The best way to avoid that is by disconnecting the battery from the car.
+The best way to avoid a dead battery is by disconnecting it from the car.

-The main advantage of a trickle charger over a car battery charger is that it sends the lowest amount of electricity to ensure battery life.
+The main advantage of a trickle charger over a normal car battery charger is that it sends the lowest amount of electricity to ensure battery life doesn’t degrade.

 They’ll still deflate during the subsequent weeks, so you’ll have to check on and inflate them when necessary.